 The first year of fellowship consists of 13 four-week blocks on the clinical services.
 Of these, 11.5 blocks are inpatient clinical rotations, 4 weeks are outpatient ID, and 3 weeks are vacation.
 The inpatient rotations include general infectious diseases consult services at Vanderbilt University Medical Center and the Veterans Affairs Medical Center, transplant infectious diseases, and the inpatient infectious diseases medicine hospital service.
 Fellows are also assigned to a longitudinal half-day HIV clinic once-weekly during their first year.

 Year 2 (Research Phase)

 Starting in the second year, fellows undertake a mentored research project.
 The research project is planned and prepared formally during the first year.
 One to three four-week blocks of inpatient clinical rotations are also assigned during Year 2 (depending on the fellow's interest and future plans).
-Second year fellows each get 3 weeks of vacation.
+Second year fellows may continue their HIV clinic or transfer to a General ID clinic.
+Second year fellows get 3 weeks of vacation.